Élan School: Skakel and Moxley case

 On the evening of October 30, 1975, in Greenwich, Connecticut, 15-year-old Martha Moxley went with friends to participate in "mischief night", in which they commit mischief like ringing doorbells and pulling pranks such as toilet papering houses.
 According to friends, Moxley began flirting with, and eventually kissed, Thomas Skakel, the older brother of 15-year-old Michael Skakel.
-Moxley was last seen "falling together behind the fence" with Thomas, near the pool in the Skakel backyard, at around 9:30 p.m.
+Moxley was last seen "falling together behind the fence" with Thomas, near the pool in the Skakel backyard, at around 9:30 pm.

 The next day, Moxley's corpse was found beneath a tree in her family's backyard.
 Her pants and underwear were pulled down, but she had not been sexually assaulted.
 Pieces of a broken golf club, later traced to the Skakel residence, were found near the body.
 An autopsy indicated that she had been both bludgeoned and stabbed with the club.

 Michael Skakel's trial began on May 7, 2002, in Norwalk.
 Two former students from Élan, where Skakel received treatment for alcoholism, testified they heard Skakel confess to killing Moxley with a golf club.
 One of the former students, Gregory Coleman, testified that Skakel was given special privileges and had bragged, "I'm going to get away with murder.
 I'm a Kennedy."

 Furthermore, witnesses testified that beatings and public humiliation were a part of life at Élan during the late-1970s.
 In trial testimony, former students described the practice of placing a student in a "boxing ring" who was then surrounded by classmates who confronted the student.
 As Skakel refused to confess when staff demanded it, he was placed in the boxing ring and beaten by other students who took turns; afterwards he was spanked and after six or eight hours is when he said maybe he had killed Martha Moxley.
 On June 7, 2002, Skakel was found guilty of murdering Moxley and was sentenced to 20 years to life in prison.